metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 # Usage
 After installation, go to the Options Page and modify choices as required.
 There are 3 tabs - "Artists", "Works and parts" and "Advanced".
 The sections below describe each of these.
 If the options provided do not allow sufficient flexibility for a user's need and they do not want to use scripting, then it may be possible to achieve the required result by running and saving twice (or more!) with different options each time.
 This is not recommended for more than a one-off - a script would be better.

+**Important**: It is recommended only to use the plugin on one release at a time, particularly if the "Works and parts" function is being used.
+The plugin is not designed to do "bulk tagging" - use a tool such as SongKong for that and then use the plugin to enhance the results as required.

 ## Artists tab
 There are four coloured sections as shown in the screen image below: